lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/dns.md

 ```bash
 scripts/configure-dns
 ```

-You may be prompted for the `lockss` password for `sudo`, and under some circumstances, you may be prompted for a semicolon-separated list of IP addresses of upstream DNS servers your host machine should use.
+You may be prompted for the `lockss` password for `sudo`, and if the script detects that '/etc/resolv.conf' contains loopback addresses, you will be prompted for a semicolon-separated list of IP addresses of upstream DNS servers that MicroK8s should use.
+Enter up to 3 non-loopback addresses from '/etc/resolv.conf'.

 ## Example 1